jcontini/agentos-repo/.plan/icons.md

 **Status:** 🟡 Planning
 **Created:** 2024-12-07
-**Goal:** Bundle all icons in this repo so Passport app makes zero external calls for icons.
+**Goal:** Bundle all icons in this repo so agentOS app makes zero external calls for icons.

 ---

 ## Context

-The Passport app needs to be **strictly offline-first** after build.
+The agentOS app needs to be **strictly offline-first** after build.
 Currently, icons are fetched from external sources:

 **Current external icon sources:**
 - `https://cdn.simpleicons.org/todoist` — SimpleIcons CDN